BLOG

 Solid-ish Neutrals

 Not surprisingly, you’re going to need a lot of neutral fabrics.
 A LOT of backyard birds are colored to blend in with their backgrounds.
-I used the Warm Neutrals bundle as a starting point, but I definitely needed to go beyond that.
-That bundle gives you five shades of grey (ranging from almost white to black), five shades of brown (again ranging from very light to very dark), a rusty brown and a golden color.
+The Animal Kingdom color collection is a great starting point.
+That contains multiple shades of grey (ranging from almost white to black), multiple shades of brown (again ranging from very light to very dark), a rusty brown and a golden color.
+Each of those colors is available in multiple prints, so you can find lots of variety there.
 You’ll definitely want more variety in the browns and greys – I often liked to use different prints of the same shade to get some contrast between different parts, like you see in this yellowthroat.

 The wings, tail, and back of the bird are the same brown – but I used different prints to help create definition.